Periodic Words: Stranger

 In Levi’s texts, foreigners alternatively move in a totalitarian reality that casts them as enemies, or are, even if initially subject to suspicion, surrounded by an aura of what Paul Ricoeur defined as sympathy.

 Numerous are the descriptions of foreign sounds, landscapes of exile and clashes between different cultures.
 Differences stand out in what Alberto Cavaglion calls “the long transversal survey of national characters” that casts in front of each other the Mediterranean and Nordic cultures, worldly Italian Jews and Yiddish-speaking Jews.
-In this intimate observation of strangeness, Levi suggests that, whereas “eradicating a prejudice is as painful as extracting a nerve” (If This Is a Man), the crossing of borders and the encounter with others enables a continuous redefinition of oneself and the other.
+In this intimate observation of strangeness, Levi suggests that, whereas “eradicating a prejudice is as painful as extracting a nerve” (If Not Now When?), the crossing of borders and the encounter with others enables a continuous redefinition of oneself and the other.

 At the same time, the idea of the internal stranger intersects with that of the double: the Doppelgänger, “a dumb and faceless brother, who is co-responsible for our actions” (“On Obscure Writing,” Other People’s Trades), the unheimlich in the translation of Kafka’s Trial, the centaur and the “split” exemplified in expressions such as “non-Jewish Jew” and “writer-non-writer,” that recur in his work and point further to the multiple layers of the notion of foreigner.